Validating your eligibility for benefits and credits

-In most situations when we validate marital status we are looking for proof that you are not living with a spouse or common-law partner.
+In most situations when the CRA validate marital status, we are looking for proof that you are not living with a spouse or common-law partner.

 It is also important to note that a common-law relationship begins on the earlier of the following two events:

 - after you live together for a period of 12 months; or